 The College maintains over 500 rooms which are used to accommodate junior members.
 All rooms are located either within the College bounds or just a short distance outside the College walls.
 The rooms vary in standard and size; undergraduate rooms are of identical charge, those for graduates reflect these variances.
 All junior members are required to enter into an Accommodation Licence Agreement [see Appendix F] before they will be allowed to occupy their room.
 All charges are calculated on a daily basis and include an element to cover utility costs.
 A limited cleaning and linen service is provided in all rooms, but not to graduate partnered flats.
 Junior members are batelled for these charges at the beginning of each Term.
-Undergraduates are guaranteed accommodation throughout their course, while graduates whose applications, including satisfactory financial declaration, have been approved by 1st June in the year of entry are guaranteed accommodation for their first two years (with two exceptions: 2nd BM students are guaranteed accommodation for their first and third years, and Graduate-Entry ('Fast-Track') medical students are housed in their first, second, and fourth years).
-Occupation of College rooms by junior members who have completed their entitlement is often possible but is not guaranteed.
-Applications are invited in Hilary Term each year and the Deans of Arts decide the priority which should be applied to applicants seeking the few spare rooms which may be available.
+Undergraduates are guaranteed accommodation throughout their course, while graduates whose applications, including satisfactory financial declaration, have been approved by the last Friday in July in the year of entry are guaranteed accommodation for their first two years (with two exceptions: 2nd BM students are guaranteed accommodation for their first and third years, and Graduate-Entry ('Fast-Track') medical students are housed in their first, second, and fourth years).
+Occupation of College rooms by junior members who have completed their entitlement is sometimes possible but is not guaranteed.
+Applications to go on the waiting-list for a room beyond entitlement are invited in Hilary Term each year, and the Deans of Arts decide the priority which should be applied to applicants seeking the few spare rooms which may be available.

-Rooms for undergraduates in their second, third, and fourth years are chosen by means of a ballot system, which is created by the JCR and operated by the Conference and Accommodation Manager.
+Rooms for undergraduates in their second, third, and fourth years are chosen by means of a ballot system, which is operated by the JCR and the Conference and Accommodation Manager.
 A list of available rooms is prepared and undergraduates must apply to go in the ballot for allocation of their room.

 New undergraduates are housed in the Waynflete Building (the other side of Magdalen Bridge from the College) or in High Street or Longwall Street properties.
-They will be given the opportunity to apply for rooms "inside the Walls" in their second, third and fourth years.
+They will be given the opportunity to apply for rooms "inside the Walls" in their second, third, and fourth years.